Q1. How Do I order a Sample?

-Select the product and quantity.
-This can be updated later at the checkout.
+Select the product and quantity and “click add to cart” to add the product into the cart.
+This can be updated later at the checkout as well.

 Q3.
 How are your prices so cheap?

-This was a really common question 5 years ago but not so common now as consumers have become used to the lower prices that the internet offers.
-However still worth answering, I will try to be brief which is not easy considering how many areas of business and economics this question touches on.
-Companies hate the word cheap, well not companies but marketing execs, they like inexpensive or good value – no matter what we call it the question is still the same.
+This was a really common question 5 years ago but not so common now as consumers have become used to the lower prices that the internet has to offer.
+Although this might be true, this is a question worth answering.
+I will try to be brief, which is not easy considering how many areas of business and economics this question touches on, but by the end of reading this, you will have the understanding of what our company’s goal is.
+Companies hate the word “cheap”, well not companies but marketing execs, they like inexpensive or good value – no matter what we call it the question is still the same.
 How can we sell a product for 50-60% lower than everyone else and because of that is it inferior?

 First lets remove the “cheap” issue with an example.
-Our brick metal 1.5″ x 3″ we sell for $14.95SF boutique retailers sell for $50SF.
-Metal has a high “price feel” to it, it looks expensive and is relatively new so retailers will charge what they can (marketing 101 if it looks expensive make it expensive).
-But the reality is this is not the case while it is not as cheap as ceramic technology has driven down the production costs of stainless steel mosaics.
-Additionally traditional boutique retailers have 2-3 steps in their supply chain each one adding 50% so very quickly the price goes up.
-We ship directly from the factory to our warehouse then ship out direct to the consumer, we skip 3 steps in the supply chain and pass the savings along to you.
+We sell brick metal 1.5″ x 3″ for $14.95SF; however, boutique retailers sell the same exact product for $50SF.
+Metal has a high “price feel” to it- it looks expensive and is relatively new so retailers will charge what they can (marketing 101 if it looks expensive make it expensive).
+The reality is this is not the case while it is not as cheap as ceramic technology has driven down the production costs of stainless steel mosaics.
+Additionally, traditional boutique retailers have 2-3 steps in their supply chain process-each one adding 50% in which the pice rapidly rises.
+Our company method: we ship directly from the factory to our warehouse and then from our warehouse we ship the product directly to the consumer.
+With this method, we skip 3 steps in the supply chain and pass the savings along to you.
 This explains how we can sell for $15.00SF.

-Now quality (related to cheap) – here is brick metal mosaic product installed in a $2m house click here to see.
-Cheap does not get installed by professional architect firms.
-(This is one of many examples we have).
-Then there is our marble.
-Italian Carrara and Calacatta Gold the best we can import.
-We import direct (strategy #1) missing out 3 steps in the supply chain our competitors the ‘boutique tile and stone retailers‘ have to suffer.
-Why do they have to suffer an inefficient supply chain?
-Because a retailer cannot buy 28 pallets of 6×12″ Italian Carrara at a time – he does not have the ‘wholesale’ sales to support it.
-We import direct and then ship onto you.
-Big savings.
-Big savings we pass along to you.
+Second, “quality” (related to cheap) – here is a brick metal mosaic product installed in a $2m house click here to see.
+Cheap does not get installed by professional architect firms (this is one of many examples we have).
+Then there is the marble product that our company has to offer to the consumer.
+Italian Carrara and Calacatta Gold are top of the line products that we have imported.
+Our company imports directly (strategy #1) taking out 3 steps in the supply chain that our competitors the ‘boutique tile and stone retailers‘ have to suffer. and in the end just makes there process more complicated than it needs to be.
+Why do these companies have to suffer an inefficient supply chain?
+Answer: a retailer cannot buy 28 pallets of 6×12″ Italian Carrara at a time – he does not have the ‘wholesale’ sales to support it.
+This goes back to our logical and efficient way of processing: we import the product directly, and then the product is simply shipped straight to you.

-We do make a profit but no where near the same as a tile store.
-We do not need as much profit because we operate a low cost business (Strategy #2).
-No frills marketing is our mantra pictures taken with a $50 camera = no advertising cost.
-We are in magazines and on DIY network but we do not pay for this we are such good value (or cheap) that our customers want to tell their friends, TV shows wants to tell their viewers and magazines their readers.
-We operate with minimal staff, so minimal that answering the phone can be sometimes be a challenge (sorry I know that can be frustrating).
+In our company, it is necessary to make a profit, yet we are no where near the same as a tile store.
+The reason for not needing a higher profit is we operate a low cost business (Strategy #2).
+Without the complicated extras, marketing is our mantra-pictures taken with a $50 camera = no advertising cost.
+We are not only advertised in magazines and on DIY network, but we do not pay for this.
+The value of our products is all top of the line quality at an affordable price that makes sense to the consumer (or cheap) in which our customers want to tell their friends, TV shows wants to tell their viewers, and magazines their readers.
+Our company operates with minimal staff (so you feel as if you have more of a personal relationship with the company in which you are getting your product from), so minimal that answering the phone can be sometimes be a challenge (sorry I know that can be frustrating).
 I could go on but you get the idea.

 Direct import, minimal operational costs and premium products (word of mouth is our marketing).
-Certainly the products themselves are not cheap (inferior) we just offer a really, really good deal.
-So good we understand the skepticism.
-To help alleviate the skepticism you can buy a sample to check it out for yourself or look at the reviews online from EBay and Amazon.
-We are proud of our business model this economy needed something new and we offer just that.
-We receive a constant stream of happy emails from our customers who create a fabulous bathroom buying $4K worth of marble and adding $15K in value back into their home price.
+As the buyer, these products do not always come to us cheap; however, it is out goal to offer one of the best deals that can top any competitors pricing-so good we understand the skepticism.
+To help alleviate the skepticism, we offer a variety of samples for you to physically see, so it can make the process easier when you know exactly what you are buying.
+Not only do we offer samples, you can also get more information based on the reviews online from EBay and Amazon.
+We are a company that is proud of what our business has been able to accomplish; we wanted to create something new and like no other and that’s exactly what we brought to the customer.
+In our company, we receive a constant stream of pleased and content worthy emails from our grateful customers who create an enchanted looking bathroom buying $4K worth of marble and adding $15K in value back into their home price.

 Q4.
 Are the products per square foot or per piece?

 This is on the product page right below the ‘sales price’.
-For example on the 3×6″ you would get eight tiles, the 3×8″ you would get six tiles, on the 6×12″ you get two tiles as the tiles get bigger they work the other way.
-For 12×24″ you get half a tile per square foot – but please do not let this be a concern just order what you need and we will round up to the nearest 12×24″ tile.
-We will not cut in half and send you half a 12×24″ tile.
-The mosaics are all sold per sheet.
-Pretty self explanatory, on the 2″ Hexagon unlike most other suppliers our 2″ Carrara Hexagon is larger than a square foot.
+For example, on the 3×6″ you would get eight tiles, the 3×8″ you would get six tiles, on the 6×12″ you get two tiles as the tiles get increase they work the opposite way.
+For 12×24″ you get half a tile per square foot – please do not let this be a concern, just order what you need and we will round up to the nearest 12×24″ tile.
+Our company will not cut in half and send you half a 12×24″ tile.
+Keep in mind, the mosaics are all sold per sheet. we try to make this process pretty self explanatory- on the 2″ Hexagon unlike most other suppliers our 2″ Carrara Hexagon is larger than a square foot.
 The 1″ Carrara Venato Hexagon is 0.96SF per sheet, the Basketweave are all 1SF (it is easier on square tiles to be exact) the same for 1×1″ Square, 1×2″, 2×4″, and 2×2″ Square.
 The trims are all sold per piece.
 Every trim is 12″ long so technically it is also sold per linear foot (a term used by many contractors).

 Q5.
 What does the packaging look like?

 The packaging is quite impressive considering we are all about lowering the cost.
-However in order to ensure that the marble makes it in one piece from Italy to Savannah and then from our warehouse to your home, retail store or warehouse we have taken some steps and care over the packaging.
-We are considerate not just for our warehouse workers but for the end user packing almost all our products in boxes of 5SF.
-This ensure the boxes are manageable and can be lifted easily (especially lugging it upstairs to the bathroom).
+Although this is true, in order to ensure that the marble makes it in all in one piece from Italy, then to Savannah, and then from there to our warehouse directly to your home, retail store or warehouse, we have taken some steps to take further care over the packaging.
+We are considerate not just for our warehouse workers, but for the end user packing almost all our products in boxes of 5SF.
+This ensures the boxes are manageable and can be lifted easily (especially lugging it upstairs to the bathroom).